TomerGamerTV/UAT-Global-Server/README.md

 - **28/9/2025**
 Team trials execution mode. not tested and held together by hopes and dreams so its probably gonna break half the time.
 Maybe fix card selection breaking

+## Planned/In progress (In order from top to bottom)

+Customizable trigger criteria for every stage of Pal card outing events; Max mood, energy and training score.

+Customizable minimum training score to dictate conservation of energy 2 turns before summer.